AlkaSaliss/Back2Back_Project/README.md

 # Back2Back_Project

-How to launch our project ?
+## How to launch our project ?

 After cloning the project, the application can be launched with the launch.java class (in the default package).

 Our application requires to instantiate an object data with all the parameters needed to open the file and apply a model on it.
 We then need to instantiate an object DecisionTree or RandomForest.
 The idea is that with those two objects we can run a DecisionTree/RandomForest on the same dataset with the 3 tested machine learning libraries.
-However, we can't guarantee the exact same model to be runed by each library because they require different parameters.
+However, we can't guarantee the exact same model to be runed by each library because they require different parameters which don't necessarly correspond to the same thing.

 * Parameters about the dataset:
     * path (*String*)